Are you sure that your cat is really “Indoor-Only”?

 Even if you can’t afford on-site assistance, you still have a very good chance of getting your cat back quickly if you learn how to conduct a proper search.
 Make sure that you are taking the most effect actions and are not doing things that will actually hurt your search efforts.
 Don’t wait until you have tried everything you’ve read on the internet or the well-meaning suggestions of friends before getting professional help.
 Schedule a phone or email consultation or check out the low cost and free resources available on this site ASAP.

 - If your cat has been missing less than 1 week, consider scheduling on-site assistance immediately.
 You will receive an on-site estimate once you complete a Lost Pet Form.
 For more information on how on-site services work, please read below.
 To learn how to schedule on-site assistance, click here.

-- If your cat has been missing more than 1 week (or if you’re not sure you want on-site assistance), schedule a phone consultation.
-Phone consultations are $120, and if you later decide to purchase on-site assistance, this will be deducted from the on-site services fee.
+- If your cat has been missing more than 1 week (or if you’re not sure you want on-site assistance), schedule a phone or email consultation.
+If you first purchase a consultation and later purchase on-site assistance, the cost of the consultation (up to $140) will be deducted from the on-site services fee.

 How a Lost Indoor-Only Cat Search Works